x00bence/lol-aram-boost/README.md

 # ⚡ Usage

+You can download lol-aram-boost [right here](https://github.com/x00bence/lol-aram-boost/releases/latest).
+You can simply run the `.exe` file and not bother with compiling.

 1. Open your client (be logged in)
 2. Run the script after logging in (your client is visible) or when you're in champion select (Note: Run as administrator if your client is also running as that, otherwise it will give you an error)
 3. Follow the instructions
 4. Your lobby should be skin boosted!

-# 🔧 Requirements
+# 🔧 Building

-### Downloading compiled

-You can download lol-aram-boost [right here](https://github.com/x00bence/lol-aram-boost/releases/latest).
-You can simply run the `.exe` file and not bother with compiling.

 ### Building from source